 Bonds are built and solidified between baby and all who carry them - the family that carries together, bonds together.
 These shared bonds connect us all, they help build a sense of family, and perhaps even community.

 The ‘hands-free’ thing - the close cuddles, the connection, the bonds (imagine looking down and seeing your newborn's face just ever so slightly tilted up towards you dreamily) are amazing.
 Honestly though, having your hands free is amazing too!
 Your baby is safe and secure and you can go to the toilet, make tea, have lunch, take a walk, or even climb a mountain!

 From the everyday essentials to the extraordinary - it’s all so much more wonderful, not to mention easier, with a sling!

 Your sling is a vital tool when baby has siblings.
 You can still do the things you always did - read a story, go for a walk, ride on the swings, play lego - your hands are free.
 Having a newborn is such a transitional time for any family, and a sling can help that transition run much more smoothly.

-Go anywhere - there’s no limit to what you can do using a sling.
+You can go anywhere - there’s no limit to what you can do using a sling.
+A trail that's not suitable for a buggy?
+No problem!
+Pop them in the sling and get going.
 This has a wonderful positive impact on your family.
 The beach, forest, supermarket, town, airport, mountain or the stairs to your home or dog on a walk.
 You can do what you want as a family, together.

 When you use a sling bonds are built and solidified between baby and all who carry them.
 These shared bonds connect us all, they help build a sense of family, community and in turn help make the world a better place.